threepointone/ratpack/readme.md

 - preloads libraries like react, react-router@4, and glamor.
 It'll also use modules from your own `node_modules` folder, *and* you can add your own 'globally' by installing with npm/yarn to `~/.ratpack`
 - use a local `public` folder to serve static assets that can't be imported (todo - and / or to serve a custom `index.html`)
+- use [pragmas](https://github.com/threepointone/ratpack/blob/master/docs/pragmas.md) at the top of your file to configure ratpack
 - todo - will autoupdate itself whenever I make a 'release', so you're using the latest versions of presets and packaged libs almost as soon they're out
 - todo - a preferences pane to edit 'global' settings; toggle presets, add libs, etc